KirillTregubov/OverBuddy/README.md

 ## Privacy Notice

 - **Reads and Writes Configuration**: OverBuddy needs to read and write your Battle.net and/or Steam configuration files to change your background.
-It does **NOT** modify any game files and your personal data is **NOT** collected.
+It does **NOT** modify any game files and does **NOT** collect your personal data.
-- **Automatic Client Restart**: Changes are applied after automatically restarting your Battle.net and/or Steam client.
+- **Automatically Restarts Game Clients**: Changes are applied after automatically restarting your Battle.net and/or Steam client.

 ## Inspiration